alan-alexander-1011/loopback-oss-helper/README.md

 is a program designed to be used on streams.\
 and this program is a little bit (or a lot) complicated for normal streamers because this requires you know a little bit about the command line.

+and this isn't really a helper nor a bot. this is a widget for streaming that is based on npm/node.js and tampermonkey ofc.

 this project, i made it with AI, specifically ChatJippity..ahem..ahem...ChatGPT.

 ## how to use (REMEMBER TO READ ALL)